 - Stacked Cable – A simple and beautiful cable.
 It’s just two rope cables situated beside each other.
 This one is great for sweater sleeves, hats, and borders.

 - Triple Criss Cross Cable – Intricacy at its best.
 Try it on a pullover sweater, a scarf, or a blanket.
 What a beautiful cable stitch!

 - Lattice Pattern – A wonderful pattern, especially for accessories.
 How about a handbag or a cowl?
 This pattern is just a 4-row repeat, too!
 Amazing.

-Do stitches intrigue you?
-Have you wanted to try new stitch patterns, but didn’t know where to begin?
-Then this is the eBook that you’ve been waiting for!
-The experts at Knitting Daily put together this collection of stitches, just for you.
+Do knitting stitches intrigue you?
+Have you wanted to try new knitting stitches patterns, but didn’t know where to begin?
+Then this is the free eBook that you’ve been waiting for!
+The experts at Knitting Daily put together this collection of knitting stitches, just for you.
 Now you have your very own knitting stitch library!
 You’ll find knitting stitches for beginners as well as more involved stitches to keep you challenged.
 This guide to types of knitting stitches has all of the instructions that you’ll need to knit all 13 stitches!
 Grab your free copy today.